Nina Shtanski

-Nina Viktorovna Shtanski (Nina Ștanski; Нина Викторовна Штански; born 10 April 1977, in Tiraspol, Moldavian SSR, USSR) is a Transnistrian former state politician and public figure.
-She has been the Deputy Prime Minister for the International Cooperation of the Transnistrian Moldovan Republic and the Minister of Foreign Affairs of the Transnistrian Moldovan Republic from 24 January 2012 to 2 September 2015.
+Nina Viktorovna Shtanski (Nina Ștanski; Нина Викторовна Штански; born 10 April 1977) is a Transnistrian former state politician and public figure.
+She has been the Deputy Prime Minister for the International Cooperation of the Pridnestrovian Moldavian Republic and the Minister of Foreign Affairs of the Pridnestrovian Moldavian Republic from 24 January 2012 to 2 September 2015.
 Ph.D.
 (2012).
-She became an honoured foreign service officer Transnistrian Moldovan Republic in 2012.
+She became an honoured foreign service officer of the Pridnestrovian Moldavian Republic in 2012.
 She held the rank of Ambassador Extraordinary and Plenipotentiary.

 Biography

 She was born 10 April 1977 in the city of Tiraspol, Moldavian SSR.
-She graduated from the Faculty of Law of the Transdniestrian State University.
+She graduated from the Faculty of Law of the Transnistrian State University.
 TG Shevchenko.
 Shtanski has spoken about being of Polish descent.

-24 December 2012 she defended her thesis for the degree of Candidate of Political Sciences on the theme "Problems of the conflict in Transnistria / Moldova: International Aspects" (Research consultants - Prof. Marina Lebedeva, and Associate Prof. S.S.
-Veselovskii).
+24 December 2012 she defended her thesis for the degree of Candidate of Political Sciences on the theme "Problems of the conflict in Transnistria / Moldova: International Aspects".

-From 2002 to 2009 she worked at the Supreme Council of the Transnistrian Moldovan Republic in the following positions:
+From 2002 to 2009 she worked at the Supreme Council of the Pridnestrovian Moldavian Republic in the following positions: